jikamens/AnonAddyTB/README.md

 the pop-up window, and the extension transforms the recipient addresses you specified into their corresponding outbound Addy email addresses.
-As a result, the message you are sending is routed through the Addy server, and the recipient sess your Addy alias as your return address instead of your real address.
+As a result, the message you are sending is routed through the Addy server, and the recipient sees your Addy alias as your return address instead of your real address.

 For this to work, you need to include in the "description" field of